Petroupoli has been named after the word “stone” (the city of stone), since the subsoil is stony and in the past, several quarries operated there.

 The Municipality of Petroupoli maintains three buildings which operate as Cultural Centers: The Cultural Center (drawing and icon painting, Public Library, Culture and Sports Administration and Public Cinema of 200-people seat capacity), the Cultural Center “Giannis Ritsos” (a small gallery of the Municipality of Petroupoli and a venue with a seat capacity of 50 people), a Cultural Center in 61 Ethnikis Antistasis Street (with a venue of 100 people seat capacity, the Secretariat of Culture and Sports Administration, the Ballet Hall, the room for the Philharmonic Orchestra)

-There are also educational Institutions which offer certificates of Pan-Hellenic validity and recognisability: The Municipal Music School; The School of Drama; Two buildings with Municipal Cinemas and with relevant summer and winter halls; The Municipal Library with more than 12,000 books; The Philharmonic Orchestra, which was founded in 1964 and which operates today as a music workshop which allows its members to study music and learn musical instruments like: brass instruments, wooden wind instruments and percussive instruments; Additionally, workshops of fine arts for children and adolescents operate, as well as Ceramics, Photography and Icon Painting workshops.
+There are also educational Institutions which offer certificates of Pan-Hellenic validity and recognisability: The Municipal Music School; The School of Drama; Two buildings with Municipal Cinemas and with relevant summer and winter halls; The Municipal Library with more than 12,000 books; The Philharmonic Orchestra, which was founded in 1964 and which operates today as a music workshop which allows its members to study music and learn musical instruments.
+Additionally, workshops of fine arts for children and adolescents operate, as well as Ceramics, Photography and Icon Painting workshops.